OpenDocCN/sec-notes-zh/docs/blackhat-2022/【转载】Black Hat USA 2022 会议视频 - P82：093 - Charged by an Elephant – An APT Fabricating Evidence to Throw You In Jail - 坤坤武特 - BV1WK41167dt.md

-# 【转载】Black Hat USA 2022 会议视频 - P82：093 - Charged by an Elephant – An APT Fabricating Evidence to Throw You In Jail - 坤坤武特 - BV1WK41167dt
+# P82：093 - Charged by an Elephant – An APT Fabricating Evidence to Throw You In Jail - 坤坤武特 - BV1WK41167dt

  (upbeat music)。